Frequently Asked Questions

 Facts, figures and terminology

-A refugee is someone who is forced to flee their home country to escape conflict or persecution.
-People may be targeted because of their race, religion, nationality, political beliefs or membership in a social group.
+Under international law, a refugee is someone who is forced to flee their home country to escape persecution or a serious threat to their life, physical integrity or freedom.
+This may be linked to their race, religion, nationality, political beliefs or membership of a social group.
+But also to situations of conflict, violence or public disorder.
 Refugees are protected by international law and cannot be sent back home if their life or freedom would be at risk.
-Back to top

-There are nearly 26 million refugees across the world and over half of them are children.
-The total number of displaced people worldwide is 70.8 million.
+There are 27.1 million refugees across the world and around half of them are under the age of 18.
+The total number of displaced people worldwide is 89.3 million.
 This includes not only refugees but also asylum-seekers and people displaced inside their own countries.
-Back to top

-85 percent of the world’s refugees are hosted by low- or middle-income countries.
-Turkey has taken in 3.7 million refugees, more than any other country, followed by Pakistan, Uganda, Sudan and Germany, each with over 1 million refugees.
-Back to top
+86 per cent of the world's refugees and Venezuelans displaced abroad are hosted by low- or middle-income countries.
+Turkey has taken in 3.7 million refugees, more than any other country, followed by Colombia, Pakistan, Uganda and Germany, each with over 1 million people.

-Refugees cannot go home as long as conflict or persecution puts their lives and well-being at risk, and sometimes they are unsafe in the country to which they first fled.
-Resettlement is the transfer of refugees to a third country that has agreed to admit them and let them stay permanently.
-Only a small fraction of the most vulnerable refugees are resettled each year.
-Back to top
+Refugees cannot go home as long as conflict or persecution puts their lives at risk.
+But sometimes they are still unsafe in the country to which they fled.
+Resettlement is the selection and transfer of refugees to a third country, which agrees to admit them as refugees with permanent residence status, ensuring protection against refoulement and providing resettled refugees and their dependants with access to rights similar to those of nationals.
+Resettlement also carries the opportunity to eventually become a naturalized citizen.

 How to help refugees